rbrt-weiler/sophos-sg-smtp-logparser/README.md

 }
 ```

+While all fields should be self-explanatory, `mailID` is special.
+It is the SHA256 hash of the space-delimited values of `queueID`, `date`, `time`, `from` and `to`.
+The idea is to provide a truly unique identifier for each mail in case you need to reference a specific one for some reason, for example when reporting suspicious mails based on SSSLP results.

 ## Dependencies

 This tool uses Go modules to handle dependencies.
 If you cannot use Go modules, please run the following commands to fetch dependencies: